Trespass to Property: The Wrongful Interference with Land Including Things Affixed Thereto | White Owl Legal

 The elements of trespass have been described as follows:

-- Any direct and physical intrusion onto land that is in the possession of the plaintiff, (indirect or consequential interference does not constitute trespass).
+• Any direct and physical intrusion onto land that is in the possession of the plaintiff, (indirect or consequential interference does not constitute trespass).

-- The defendant’s act need not be intentional, but it must be voluntary.
+• The defendant’s act need not be intentional, but it must be voluntary.

-- Trespass is actionable without proof of damage.
+• Trespass is actionable without proof of damage.

-- While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.
+• While some form of physical entry onto or contact with the plaintiff’s land is essential to constitute a trespass, the act may involve placing or propelling an object, or discharging some substance onto the plaintiff’s land can constitute trespass.

-Trespass to land may happen both deliberately and accidentally.
-A deliberate example comes from Gross v.
+As shown, trespass to land may be either purposeful or unintended.
+For example, Gross v.
 Wright, [1923] S.C.R.
-214, where one party tried to seize space from a neighbour.
-Trespass can also happen by mistake, such as crossing a property line without realizing, as occurred in Barnstead v.
+214, involved a deliberate attempt to encroach upon a neighbour’s property.
+By contrast, trespass may also arise without wrongful intent, such as when a boundary is crossed unknowingly, as in Barnstead v.
 Ramsey, 1996 CanLII 1574, and Sinkewicz v.
-Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were cut down by mistake.
+Schmidt, 1994 CanLII 5148, where trees belonging to a neighbour were mistakenly cut down.

 Damages for Trespass